 In season 8, Willow's girlfriend Kennedy was her Betty, with Willow's mentor/lover Aluwyn, the snake demon lady from a magical dimension, as Veronica.

 In the Season 7 episode "Him" Dawn and Buffy fall in love with the same guy due to a love spell.
 Dawn tries to kill herself because she doesn't think she can compete with her big sister who slays demons and has rough sex with vampires.

-Gender flip version for Angel; the quiet, mysterious vampire who used to be the greatest monster the Buffyverse had ever known that Buffy falls so hard for, and Spike; the brash arrogant Foe Yay loaded sired by Angel love interest who falls so hard for Buffy that he goes to great pains to reform.
-The two also have an ongoing love\have relationship, and the season 9 comics addresses this.
+Gender flip version for Angel; the quiet, mysterious vampire who used to be the greatest monster the Buffyverse had ever known that Buffy falls so hard for, and Spike; the brash arrogant Foe Yay-loaded sired by Angel love interest who falls so hard for Buffy that he goes to great pains to reform.
+The two also have an ongoing love/hate relationship, and the season 9 comics addresses this.

 A gender-flipped Angel example: Fred (Archie) had to choose between the tough, street-smart former gang leader Gunn (Veronica) and the bookish, nerdy Smart Guy Wes (Betty).
-(Ironically in Season 5 these roles are reversed, due to Wesley talking a level in badass and Gunn getting a brain implant).
+(Ironically in Seasons 4 and 5 these roles are reversed, due to Wesley talking a level in badass and Gunn getting a brain implant in the latter season).
 Eventually, she chose her Veronica, then broke up with him, turned to her Betty, died, became an ancient goddess, nearly killed both of them (one inadvertently), then Wes died.
 Long story.